moonqrim/MLB-statsapi/README.md

 # MLB-statsapi

-auto_report : Visualize MLB-statsapi API's desired dates and team game information in a brief report
+auto_report : Visualize MLB-statsapi API's desired dates and team game information in a brief report (Development in progress)

-predict_slg : A model that predicts the slugging rate of a ball in consideration of the velocity, angle and pitch speed, spin rate, and spin direction of the ball in the inflation situation
+predict_slg : A model that predicts the slugging rate of a ball in consideration of the velocity, angle and pitch speed, spin rate, and spin direction of the ball in the inflation situation (Development in progress)